Branding as UX: Parsable

 Of course, I put together a design brief (via Keynote) to explain my thinking.
 First, there was the usual competitive review, summarizing how other companies in the space were identifying themselves.

 I always want my logos to tell stories.
-What is Parsable’s story?
+What is the story behind Parsable’s logo?

 To seal the deal I demonstrated how well the logo would work in terms of swag and how it would support the company’s presumed phenomenal future growth.